pyx-project/pyx/manual/metapost.rst

 .. class:: roughknot(x, y, left_curl=1, right_curl=None, left_angle=None, right_angle=None)

    This knot is a possibly non-smooth knot, connecting two curves or lines.
-At each side of the knot (left/right) you can specify either the curlyness or the tangent angle.
+At each side of the knot (left/right) you can specify either the curliness or the tangent angle.

-   Note: If one of the links is a line with the *keepangles* parameter set, the angles will be set eplicitly, regardless of any curlyness set.
+   Note: If one of the links is a line with the *keepangles* parameter set, the angles will be set eplicitly, regardless of any curliness set.

 .. class:: knot(x, y)